aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 To the left of the `=` is the name of the `datatype`.
 To the right of the `=` are the `datatype`'s constructors.
-In this case we only have one.
+In this case, we have only one.
 Later we will have more.

-What is a `predicate` and whats the deal with that`?` at the end?
+What is a `predicate` and what's the deal with that`?` at the end?
-A `predicate` is just a function that returns a `boolean`.
+A `predicate` is a function that returns a `boolean`.
-It is just sugar for `function AwsArn?(arn:AwsArn) : bool`.
+It is syntactic sugar for `function AwsArn?(arn:AwsArn) : bool`.

 Generally such functions ask a question.
 For example "Is this AwsArn `arn` a valid AwsArn?".